robertsdotpm/p2pd/docs/source/python/index.rst

     1. The 'selector' event loop is being used.
     2. The 'spawn' method is used as the multiprocessing start method.
-    3. You are familar with how to run asynchronous code.
+    3. You are familiar with how to run asynchronous code.

 This keeps the code consistent across platforms.
 The package sets these by default so if your application is using a different configuration